The Robot Report

 Different models of the PackBot ground robots are used for forward observation, hazardous materials handling, and explosive ordnance disposal.

 iRobot also made the FirstLook, a portable device that could be thrown to scout out dangerous locations.
-The market for military robotics will grow from $13.55 billion in 2015 to $21.11 billion in 2020, predicts Markets and Markets.
+The market for military robotics will grow from $13.55 billion in 2015 to $21.11 billion in 2020, predicted Markets and Markets.

 The transaction is expected to close in the next few months.
-As part of the corporate divorce, the as-yet-to-be-named company will move out of iRobot‘s current offices in Bedford, Mass.
+As part of the corporate divorce, the as-yet-to-be-named company will move out of iRobot‘s offices in Bedford, Mass.

 About The Author